top of page

 Earendel Theatricals LLC is a theatrical production company based in Pike County, Kentucky.
 Its mission is to tell stories of hope, with a special focus on new and innovative theatrical works bridging the urban-rural divide.

-Every Brilliant Thing and The Courtroom are presented by special arrangement with Dramatists Play Service, Inc., New York.
+The Courtroom is presented by special arrangement with Dramatists Play Service, Inc., New York.

 Photo Credit: Dusty Layne.